 The maximum cable length for an Ultra2 Wide Low-Voltage Differential SCSI bus is 12 meters.
-The HP VISUALIZE B Class and C Class system uses 1 meter of this maximum cable length internally.
+The HP workstation c-class system uses 1 meter of this maximum cable length internally.
 This means that up to 11 meters of cable can be used for connecting external Ultra2 Wide Low-Voltage Differential SCSI devices to this workstation.